From the days of dial-up to the era of smartphones, we have been helping people make sense of the Internet and use it to their advantage.

 Our new 2016 logo with the sphere with red, green and blue represents the world and has the maze/labyrinth/web reflected in the white lines.

-As we enter 2017, we have decided to return to our roots and will be known as Internet Connections, Inc. again.
+In 2017, we decided to return to our roots and be called Internet Connections, Inc. again.
 We are focusing on hosting, domain name management, site testing, accessibility and custom programming.